Nikon Z9 Camera Review

 Coupled with the new, fast image sensor is the updated EXPEED7 image processor.
 Again, Nikon is being ridiculously mute about details.
 The most they've said is that it has 10x faster processing as previous generations.
 Okay.
 What's that mean?
 What was the processing power of the previous generation?
 (1/10th, apparently ;~).

 Between the image sensor and the EXPEED7 chip are two data pipelines running at 120Hz (which is what generates the 120 fps maximum frame rate and the 120 fps focus data stream).
 The first pipeline goes to the usual image processing chain.
-The second goes to a new viewfinder processing chain.
-It's unclear where the focus determination is done, but I suspect it may live in the viewfinder chain, as otherwise syncing up viewfinder focus status updates would be more complicated.
+The second goes to a new viewfinder and focus processing chain.

-The electronic shutter is logically fast, though it still is a form of rolling shutter.
-Nominally the fastest electronic shutter so far in a still camera (it just edges out the Sony A1's electronic shutter).
-Nikon suggests that it is as fast as a mechanical shutter with a 1/250 flash sync speed (the speed at which it moves from a full frame exposure to a slit scan exposure method).
+The electronic shutter is very fast, though it still uses a rolling shutter.
+The Z9 has the fastest electronic shutter so far in a still camera (it just edges out the Sony A1's electronic shutter).
+Nikon suggests that it is as fast as a mechanical shutter with a 1/250 flash sync speed (the speed at which a mechanical shutter moves from a full frame exposure to a slit scan exposure method).
 And indeed, in practice, that's exactly what I found.
-The actual scan seems to be what I'd measure as 1/270 second (the Sony A1 is 1/250, and a Z5 at 14-bit is only 1/15!).
+The actual scan is what I measure as 1/270 second (the Sony A1 is 1/250, and a Z5 at 14-bit is only 1/15!).

 However, note one thing about losing the mechanical shutter: artifacts can be caused by the loss of the physical shutter.
 A mechanical shutter sits in front of the focus plane, an electronic shutter is at the focus plane.
 This has a small, typically unlikely, but still possible, result where items moving/changing near the frequency of the shutter appear differently.
 For instance, you can see small lines appearing at shutter speeds higher than 1/8000 with an SB-5000 firing in FP Auto mode (now restricted in recent firmware ;~).
 Those wouldn't appear with a mechanical shutter (if it could do faster than 1/8000 second ;~) because of the edge of the mechanical shutter sitting so far forward of the image plane and creating a small blur because of that.
 But the edge will appear on the electronics shutter of a Z9 as a thin line where the flash and the electronic shutter aren't 100% synchronized.
 Some third party flash units also exhibit this problem at various aperture/shutter speed settings.
 The Z9 is actually more accurately rendering what is happening in front of the camera, but you'll think it is an artifact ;~).